EnvisionDoc/iam/ldap/synchronizing_ldap.md

-# Synchronizing LDAP user
+# Synchronizing LDAP users manually

-You can manually synchronize data between the EnOS IAM and the LDAP server if the LDAP server has been updated.
-For example, user or directory changing.
+You can manually synchronize user account data from the LDAP server when the LDAP server is updated.
+For example, when users or directories have been changed.

+## Target audience
+   OU Administrator

 ## Procedure

-1. Log on to EnOS cloud with an user has LDAP administrator authorization.
-2. In the navigation panel, click **IAM>Federation**.
+1. In the EnOS console, click **IAM > LDAP Federation** from the left navigation panel.
-3. Click **view** of the LDAP connection to be changed.
+2. Click **View** of the LDAP connection to be changed.
-4. Click **Synchronize** to synchronize the latest user information from the LDAP server.
+3. Click **Synchronize** to synchronize the latest user information from the LDAP server.

-**Note**: The LDAP users that already exist in the IAM is not imported again.
+**Note**: The LDAP users that already exist in EnOS will not be imported again.
+The LDAP users who are deleted from LDAP server will be deleted from EnOS as well.